This post may contain affiliate links. Please read my disclosure and privacy policy.

 close-up of vegan cassava flour blueberry mini muffins on a whie plate

+• What is the best way to measure cassava flour and coconut flour?
 I strongly urge weighing the flours with a small kitchen scale for precise, accurate results, every time.
 90 grams is always 90 grams, but 3/4 cup can range from 80 to145 grams depending on how it is spooned into the measuring cup.
+If using measuring cups, stir the flour before measuring and then very lightly spoon the flour into the measuring cup.

-A: I have two solutions.
-First, drop 12 equal mounds of the muffin batter/dough onto a sprayed or greased baking sheet.
-Second, drop the 12 small portions of muffin batter/dough into the cups of a standard size muffin tin (sprayed or greased cups).
+• I do not have a mini muffin pan.
+What can I use in it’s place?
+Option One, drop 12 equal mounds of the muffin batter/dough onto a sprayed or greased baking sheet.
+Option Two, drop the 12 small portions of muffin batter/dough into the cups of a standard size muffin tin (sprayed or greased cups).
 For either option, bake for roughly the same time, at the same temperature as the mini muffin tin version.

 Prep Time: 5 minutes